consensusnetworks/consensus-port/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests targeting the `develop` branch are welcome anytime.
 For major changes, please check out what's already being worked on [here](https://github.com/consensusnetworks/consensus-port-roadmap) and open a new issue before starting!

 Please make sure to update tests as appropriate.
+We will be adding a style guide in the future.

 ## License